AndrewNeo82/smoking-guns/README.md

 ### Navigation.

 The film name is in the top left hand corner in a font commonly used for film promotional material and also acts as a link back to the home page, beneath which is information on where to buy and watch the film.
-There are links to other sections of the webiste such as the media page and the review page aswell as the hom page on the right hand side.
+There are links to other sections of the webiste such as the media page and the review page aswell as the home page on the right hand side.

 ### Front Page